AustinCodingAcademy/JS411-8week-ebook/ebook-folder/docs/module-1/functionalComponentHooks.md

 What are Hooks?
 They are simple pieces of React code that were added in 2018, to great fanfare among React developers.
 As we mentioned above, they allow you to use "state" in functional components (*not class-based components*).
 This promotes code cleanliness, only pure functional components, as well, code performance.
 The best way to learn about it is to just dive right in so we will look at an example.

-The following is an example taken directly from the [React website](https://reactjs.org/docs/hooks-intro.html).
+The following is an example taken directly from the [Legacy React website](https://reactjs.org/docs/hooks-intro.html).
 Take a look at it and see if you can identify what looks different about it than the other React components you've seen and built.

-=== "Functional `ExampleComponent.js`"
+=== "Functional `exampleComponent.js`"

     ```javascript
-    import React, { useState } from 'react';
+    import React, { useState } from 'react'

-    function ExampleComponent() {
+    function exampleComponent() {
       // Declare a new state variable, which we'll call `count` with an initial value of `0`
-      const [count, setCount] = useState(0);
+      const [count, setCount] = useState(0)

       return (
         <div>